-Hurricane Florence is about to hit the East coast, and hurricane season does not end until November 30.
-We still have huge fires burning in the western states, fire danger, and flooding in many other parts of the country, and we have no idea what the winter will bring.
+Hurricane season begins around June 1 and ends around Nov 30.
+The warmer weather will bring the threat of fires, and with the storms that we have seen there may be the possibility of flooding.
 The most important thing that alpaca owners can do to lessen the impact of any disaster is to be prepared.
 Depending on the type of disaster and resources available, you may have to decide whether to evacuate your animals or shelter in place.
 The following are suggestions that you can consider to be better prepared for a disaster.
-They are not all-inclusive and specific measures that you may take are dependent on the size of your herd, and what type of disaster is most likely in your area.
+They are not all inclusive and specific measures that you may take are dependent on the size of your herd, and what type of disaster is most likely in your area.

 Ensure all animals have some form of identification—microchip, neck tag—this will help facilitate their return.
-If your alpacas are registered with AOA, and the microchip number is recorded, that information may assist in the identification and return of your alpacas.
+If your alpacas are registered with AOA, and you record the microchip number in the database, which can be done at any time, that information may assist in the identification and return of your alpacas.

 The evacuation sites should have or be able to readily obtain food, water and veterinary care, handling equipment and facilities.

 Ensure vehicles and trailers needed for transporting and supporting your alpacas are available.
 Halters, leads and trained animals will facilitate loading easily.
 If you do not have enough trailers to transport all your animals, develop a list of others who may be able to help transport your animals.

 If evacuation is not possible a decision must be made whether to move your alpacas to an available shelter or turn them outside.
 This decision should be based on the type of disaster and the soundness and location of the shelter.

 Prepare an evacuation kit.
 This might include copies of registration papers (a source of identification), and a list of contacts, evacuation routes and health records.